 - J.D., Roger Williams University School of Law, 2004

 Professor Foster’s scholarship interests are in the areas of Disability Rights Law, insurance coverage issues related to children and adults with disabilities, and public health law issues generally.
-Her first law review article entitled, Reasonable Accommodations on the Bar Exam: Leveling the Playing Field or Providing an Unfair Advantage?, was the lead article in the Spring 2014 issue of the Valparaiso University Law Review.
+Her most recent article entitled, Don’t Be Distracted by the Peacock Trying to Board an Airplane: Why Emotional Support Animals are Service Animals and Should Be Regulated in the Same Manner, was published in the January 2019 issue of the Albany Law Review.
+Further, in October 2018, this article was listed on the Social Science Research Network’s Top Ten download list for: Animal Law eJournal and Disability Law eJournal.
+Professor Foster’s first law review article entitled, Reasonable Accommodations on the Bar Exam: Leveling the Playing Field or Providing an Unfair Advantage?, was the lead article in the Spring 2014 issue of the Valparaiso University Law Review.
 In addition, Professor Foster presented this article at the Eleventh Circuit Legal Scholarship Forum held at Stetson University College of Law in November 2013.
 Professor Foster is a frequent presenter at teaching methods conferences for law school professors.
 These conferences have included the Legal Writing Institute One-Day Workshop, the Southeast Regional Legal Writing Conference, the Capital Area Legal Writing Conference, the Central States Regional Legal Writing Conference and the New England Consortium of Legal Writing Teachers Conference.